depremguvenligi/binabilgi/README.md

 # About team

-We are volunteer professionals who came together around the question "What can be done to prevent earthquakes from turning into destruction" after 2023 Maras earthquake.
+We are volunteer professionals who came together around the question "What can be done to prevent earthquakes from turning into disaster" after 2023 Maras earthquake.

 - Ant Somers - Developer - [@thiras](https://github.com/thiras)
 - Faruk Yıldırım - Developer - [@frkyldrm](https://github.com/frkyldrm)